ucsb-cs48-s20/project-s0-t4-new-city/docs/DEPLOY.md

 If you deploy now, you should see an error since we still need to set things up

-# Step 8: Git clone
+# Step 7: Git clone
 Now let's have the code in your local end
 * Go to your repo, find the green clone or download button, copy the link there
 * In your terminal do "git clone URL", Where URL should be the one you just copied

-# Step 9: Setting up OAuth for Spring Boot
+# Step 8: Setting up OAuth for Spring Boot

 Follow this link for a more detailed explaination: https://ucsb-cs48.github.io/topics/oauth_google_setup/

-Step 9a: Setting up localhost
+Step 8a: Setting up localhost
 At this point, let’s try to run the app on localhost first
 * Navigate to https://developers.google.com/identity/sign-in/web/sign-in to create a Google OAuth Application.
 * If you are asked “Where are you calling from”, select “Web Server”
 * Set the Authorized Redirect URI to: http://localhost:8080/login/oauth2/code/google

+Step 8b: Get Google Map Key

+We also includ google map feature in our app, so you will need to get a key for that

+To get an API key:
+* Go to the Google Cloud Platform Console: cloud.google.com
+* Click the project drop-down and select or create the project for which you want to add an API key.
+* Click the menu button  and select APIs & Services > Credentials.
+* On the Credentials page, click Create credentials > API key.
+* The API key created dialog displays your newly created API key.
+* Click Close.
+* The new API key is listed on the Credentials page under API keys.
+* Copy that key somewhere handy

+Now let's go to your directory

-* Create a file called secrets-localhost.properties, and add these three items to it, filling out the client-id, client-secret, google-map-key with the values from your Google OAuth application
+Create a file called secrets-localhost.properties, and add these three items to it, filling out the client-id, client-secret, google-map-key with the values from your Google OAuth application

 spring.security.oauth2.client.registration.google.client-id: PUT-CLIENT-ID-HERE